Writers Talk Shop, Novel, and Conference

 BM: Set against the backdrop of the Louisiana bayou, The River's Gift is a saga that spans nearly fifty years in the lives of the Bessons - a Cajun family shaped by devastating crimes and shameful secrets.
 In order to help her troubled adopted child, a mother who has kept the circumstances of her daughter's birth a secret is finally forced to confront the pain she has locked away for nearly thirty years and the shameful truth that she could have prevented the tragedy that tore her family apart.

-MN: What made you choose to attend the Algonkian conference, or the NYC Pitch and Shop, or both?
+MN: What made you choose to attend the Algonkian conference, or the New York Pitch Conference, or both?

-BM: I learned of Algonkian through Shaw Guides and attended the NYC Pitch and Shop last September, at which time I received two requests for my manuscript.
+BM: I learned of Algonkian through Shaw Guides and attended the New York Pitch Conference last September, at which time I received two requests for my manuscript.
 In order to get some guidance as to what revisions still needed to be made as well as practical advice on making my novel more marketable, I attended the Algonkian conference in Harpers Ferry in May.

 MN: Do you feel The River's Gift is improved as a result?
 If so, how?